sarahteee/laravel-unifinder/README.md

 ## Introduction

 This project is a web-based application designed to manage information about universities and countries.
 It allows users to create, read, update, and delete (CRUD) details about universities and countries.
-The application is built using the Laravel framework, demonstrating modern web application practices and Laravel's capabilities.
+The application is built using the Laravel framework.

 ## Features